 RET: fabric breathability

 The breathability of the fabric is another consideration when looking at water-resistance and waterproofing.
-If you wear a product that is fully waterproof, such as one made of plastic, and then exercise, you will sweat because there is no way for the vapour from the sweat to evaporate .
+If you wear a product that is fully waterproof, such as one made of plastic, and then exercise, there is no way for the vapour from the sweat to evaporate .

 Gore explained that they test fabrics for breathability using an RET (Resistance to Evaporating Heat Transfer) test method, which was developed by the Hohenstein Institute.